 The City of Grand Rapids continues to be one of the few northern Minnesota cities showing population growth.
-Due to the world-wide pandemic, additional parents have decided to home school their children.
+In FY 21, due to the world-wide pandemic, additional parents have decided to home school their children.
 Home schooled students increased 130 students at the beginning of FY21 school year.
 In addition, some kindergarten parents delayed their child's start by a year and other parents enrolled their students into other online districts which decreased the school's enrollment.
+However, in FY22, the majority of those students have returned to in person learning.
 Two new elementary schools opened in Grand Rapids replacing three older buildings.
 One of these schools is currently being leased to the Boys & Girls Club and is being used as the District's required child care center for over 100+ students.
 Because of the pandemic, tax revenue collections are down in the State of Minnesota.
-This budgeting cycle, the legislature will decide how much to increase the General Education Aid.
-It is being predicted that revenues will be flat because of the State of the State.
+This budgeting cycle, the legislature decided to increase the General Education Aid by 2.45% for FY22 and 2% for FY23

-The District has had to change its learning style multiple times in FY21.
+The District had to change its learning style multiple times in FY21.
 While initially starting in person, the high school and middle school were forced to go to a hybrid model and then full distance learning due to the significant COVID cases in Itasca county.
 The elementary schools have also had to pivot between teaching/learning models.
 It is very difficult to budget based on the changing delivery of education.